 Nutritional Therapists can use detailed Functional Tests to investigate imbalances, which may be holding you back from achieving your weight loss goals.

-Many clients have requested working on both the psychological and nutritional factors that affect weight loss, so we created our popular Shrink weight loss programme.
+Many clients have requested working on both the psychological and nutritional factors that affect weight loss, so we created our popular Reframe weight loss programme.

 We believe that taking a holistic approach to weight loss is the best way to achieve long-term positive outcomes.